jiteshjampa/ai-ops-agent/README.md

 python cli.py "Customer said order #4521 is 5 days late.
 Log a ticket and draft an apology email."
 ```

-Slack integration is optional — without `SLACK_WEBHOOK_URL` set, Slack calls
-are safely simulated and logged so the whole flow still runs end-to-end.

 ## Example

 **Request:** "Customer complained order #4521 is 5 days late.
 Log a ticket and draft an apology email."